Song Cycle (album): Release, initial reactions, and promotion

 Cornyn, who admired Parks' work, did not consult artists on promotional content, including Parks.
-While the campaign resonated with niche audiences, it alienated mainstream listeners and incensed Parks, who reportedly accused Cornyn of attempting to destroy his career after repeating this tactic with Newman's 1968 self-titled debut album, also produced by Parks and Waronker.
+The campaign incensed Parks, who reportedly accused Cornyn of attempting to destroy his career after repeating this tactic with Newman's 1968 self-titled debut album, also produced by Parks and Waronker.
 Warner Bros. concluded Song Cycles marketing with the "Once-In-A-Lifetime Van Dyke Parks 1¢ Sale", offering replacements for worn copies, plus an extra "to pass on to a poor but open friend", in exchange for one cent.
-Around 100 participants redeemed the offer, and manufacturing costs were charged to Parks’ account.
+Around 100 participants redeemed the offer, and manufacturing costs were charged to Parks' account.
 Cornyn later ensured that Song Cycle tracks appeared on Warner's Loss Leader samplers and mail-order compilations.

 According to Parks, "there was every expectation that the recording costs would be recovered, and they were, within three years."
 His 1970 single "The Eagle and Me", a rendition of the Arlen and Harburg showtune, was later included as a bonus track on the album's Rykodisc reissue.